emyleaderus/Digi-Comp/README.md

 # Digi-Comp
-25 Sept - created Wix account
+23 Sept - created Wix account
+23 Sept - watched some Wix tutorial on youtube
-25 Sept - Trying to figure out how to use Wix
+24 Sept - Trying to figure out how to use Wix
 25 Sept - collaborated with Ezatul Ashikin on Wix
 26 Sept - continue editing Wix until finalised version 26 Sept - notify Ezatul about the finalised website